Oxblood figurine of Saint Christophorus by Jais Henrik Nielsen

 Earthenware vase designed by Svend Hammershøi (1873-1948) and executed by Herman A. Kähler, Denmark, ca. in the 1930s.

 The vase has a rifled pattern and is decorated with yellow uranium glaze.

 It has the ‘HAK’ monogram incised.

 Provenance: Has been part of a large and important Danish private collection of Kähler pottery acquired over the past 40 years.

 H. 16 cm.
 (6,3")

-The pair were executed by Herman A. Kähler, Denmark, ca. in the 1920s-1930s.
+This large cream colored ceramic vase with light blue stripes was executed by Herman A. Kähler, Denmark, ca. in the 1940s.